ildefonsotico/Autonomous-Truck-Reverse-Guidance/README.md

 * Distance to the stopping point will be indicated through audible prompts.
 * When the spot is reached, a continuous audible prompt is issued.

-The follow link shows a presentation of the reverse guidance product at Las Vegas conference in 2017: https://www.youtube.com/watch?v=V7-0Jj_6yyA
+The follow link shows a presentation of the reverse guidance product at Las Vegas conference in 2017: [Reverse Guidance Video Presentation](https://www.youtube.com/watch?v=V7-0Jj_6yyA)

 ### Embedded Core Modules ###